 Welcome to Following Messiah, a Whole Bible Ministry!

-As a ministry, we DO NOT believe or support any teaching that says that God has given to us a divided book, i.e., the Hebrew Scriptures (aka, the “Old Testament”) was given to the Jews and the New Testament is for everyone, since the Bible itself refutes that claim, nor do we believe or support the idea that God has a divided people since this also violates the clear teaching of Scripture.
+As a ministry, we are saddened when we hear Christians say or teach that the Tanakh (aka, “Old Testament”) was given to the Jews and the New Covenant is for everyone, since the Bible itself refutes that claim, and we are also saddened by the beliefs of many that God has a divided people since this also violates the clear teaching of Scripture.
 In the book of Isaiah, God gives the following prohibition:

 Neither let the son of the stranger (Gentile; non-Jew), that has joined himself to the LORD, speak, saying, The LORD has utterly separated me from his people:….
 (Isaiah 56:3).

-God prohibits us as Gentile (non-Jewish) believers in Him from saying that God would ever separate us from His people Israel.
-And yet, is this what Christians teach – that God has two separate people: Israel and the Church?
+God prohibits us as Gentile (non-Jewish) believers in Him from saying that He would ever separate us from His people Israel.
+And yet, isn’t this what many Christians teach – that God has two separate people: Israel and the Church?
 Why would God prohibit something, and then violate His own prohibition?
 But not only does God prohibit this, but He even offers a special blessing for Gentiles (non-Jews) who embrace His covenant:

 Also the sons of the stranger, that join themselves to the LORD, to serve Him, and to love the name of the LORD, to be His servants, every one that keeps the sabbath from polluting it, and takes hold of My covenant; even them will I bring to My holy mountain, and make them joyful in My house of prayer: